 The Company has not early adopted these new and amended standards and is currently assessing the impact that these standards will have on the financial statements.

-Notes to the unaudited condensed consolidated interim financial statements (Expressed in Canadian dollars)
+Notes to the unaudited condensed consolidated interim financial statements (Expressed in Canadian dollars, except number of shares and per share amounts)

 4. Exploration and evaluation assets